Mirko Marić: Osijek

 Marić joined Osijek in September 2017.
 In his second season, he became the league's second-best top scorer with 18 goals.
 By January 2020, in the following league season, Marić scored 14 goals in 19 matches.
-Good performances attracted various clubs; however, Osijek rejected a €5 million bid from Dynamo Kiev.
+Good performances attracted various clubs; however, Osijek rejected a €5 million bid from Dynamo Kyiv.
 He finished the season with 20 goals as the league's joint-top goalscorer, and left the club with 53 goals in 113 games in all competitions.

 Monza

 On 11 August 2020, Marić moved to newly-promoted Serie B side Monza, signing a five-year contract.
 He scored his first goal on 21 November, in a 1–1 draw to Pordenone in the league.

 Loan to Crotone

 On 17 August 2021, Marić moved to fellow-Serie B club Crotone on a one-year loan, with an option for purchase.

+Loan to Rijeka

+On 31 January 2024, Marić was loaned to Rijeka in Croatia until the end of the season.

+Loan to Venezia

+On 3 February 2025, Marić was loaned to Serie A team Venezia until the end of the season.

 International career

 Eligible to play for either Croatia or Bosnia and Herzegovina, Marić had stated that he wished to play for Croatia.
 He was called up for Croatia for the 2017 China Cup and played in two games.